Cycling in Cambodia – everything you need to know to plan your bike tour

 Back on Highway 2, the road gets more and more busy and less and less interesting.
 Leaving Highway for Choeung Ek road at Krang Svay, we pass beside the biggest and most infamous of the Khmer Rouge killing fields, 10km before Phnom Penh.

 Cycling in Phnom Penh is a nightmare, one of the worst cities in South East Asia and thus in the whole world.
+It’s of course worth spending a few days in Phnom Penh, exploring its best attractions.
+Bear in mind that it is as hot as hell.

 Leaving Phnom Penh northward is no big deal compared to getting in from South.
 Get to the Mekong and follow it, there’s the main road, Highway 6.
 For a big stretch it has a much nicer side road that runs parallel, on the very shores of the Mekong, follow that as far as you can.
 Many villages and restaurants.